Federal Travel and Transportation Policies

 Baggage and Upgrade Fees—For airlines that charge additional fees for checked baggage, federal travelers are authorized reimbursement for all pertinent fees related to the first checked bag, which will be treated as a miscellaneous expense, under FTR 301-12.
 Federal agencies may also reimburse their employees for excess baggage (the second and subsequent checked bags) when the agency determines that those expenses were necessary and in the government’s interests.
 Travelers should verify their agencies’ current policies and procedures regarding excess baggage prior to traveling.

 Generally, the use of upgraded/preferred seating options is considered a traveler’s personal choice and is at the traveler’s personal expense.
 An agency may authorize and reimburse the additional seat-choice fee according to internal agency policy.
-If an employee is authorized an upgraded seat choice because of disability or other special needs, an authorized attendant accompanying the employee (see above) may also be authorized the upgrade if the attendant needs to be close to the traveler en route.
+If you are authorized an upgraded seat choice because of disability or other special needs, an authorized attendant accompanying you (see above) may also be authorized the upgrade if the attendant needs to be close to you en route.
 Travelers should verify their agencies’ current policies and procedures regarding reimbursement for seat-choice options.

-TSA Pre-Check—Defense Department and Coast Guard civilian employees are eligible (as of April 15, 2014) for the Transportation Security Administration’s Pre-Check program of expedited preflight screening at many airports.
+TSA Pre-Check—Defense Department and Coast Guard civilian employees are eligible for the Transportation Security Administration’s Pre-Check program of expedited preflight screening at many airports.
 Participants may use certain designated screening lanes and can keep their shoes or boots, light outerwear and their belts on during screening, can keep a laptop computer in its case, and can keep certain liquids and gels in their carry-on baggage.
 Expedited screening is not guaranteed and those in the program remain subject to additional screening measures used randomly, however.
-Eligible persons wishing to participate must enroll at https://www.dmdc.osd.mil/milconnect under My Profile.
+Eligible persons wishing to participate must enroll at www.defensetravel.dod.mil.

 Generally, the cost of theft, collision damage or personal accident insurance is not reimbursable.
 The exception is that when an automobile is rented for official travel in foreign areas, employees may be reimbursed for the cost of collision damage waiver or collision damage insurance, although not personal accident insurance, when rental or leasing agency requirements, foreign statute, or legal procedures that could cause extreme difficulty to government employees involved in an accident make such insurance necessary.